 We award a number of prizes and awards annually.

-Financial aid awards are made in the fall and spring semesters, though the majority of awards are given in the fall.
-You must apply each semester to be considered.
+Financial aid awards are made in the fall semester.
+The application deadline for current students is February 15th.
 Notices will be sent to all students well before the deadline for application.
 The number of awards available varies widely from semester to semester.
 Awards are made by the Graduate Committee in consultation with the graduate faculty.
 The primary criterion is academic achievement.

 If you are offered an award, you will receive a written offer detailing the nature and conditions of the award.

 New applicants are typically eligible for departmental financial aid beginning in the fall semester.
-The deadline for applying is Jan.
-15. To apply for departmental financial aid students must complete a Department Application for Financial Aid and have submitted a completed application to the Graduate School by the deadline.
-In addition, students wishing to apply for a teaching assistantship must also complete an Application for Teaching Assistantship by the deadline.
+The deadline for applying is January 15th.
+To apply for departmental financial aid students must complete a Department Application for Financial Aid and have submitted a completed application to the Graduate School by the deadline.

 Federal Loans and Grants

 Student wishing to apply for federal loans or for other loans and grants not administered by the English department should contact the Financial Aid Office at (603) 862-3600.

 Other forms of financial aid – research assistantships, work-study, etc. – occasionally become available.
 See the Graduate Program Director for more details.